Veterinary Technician: Job Description, Duties, and More

 Participating in Medical Procedures

-- Surgery Assistance: Vet techs assist in surgical procedures, preparing the operating room, handling instruments, and providing support to veterinarians during surgery.
+1. Surgery Assistance: Vet techs assist in surgical procedures, preparing the operating room, handling instruments, and assisting veterinarians during surgery.

-- Anesthesia Monitoring: Monitoring anesthesia during procedures is a critical responsibility, ensuring the safety and well-being of animals under sedation.
+2. Anesthesia Monitoring: Monitoring anesthesia during procedures is a critical responsibility, watching over the pet's condition while under sedation.

 Conducting Laboratory Tests